PulkitMishra/PulkitMishra.github.io/content/blog/teaching-machines-to-notice.md

 I'd spent college and internships fine-tuning YOLOs and BERTs.
 The rhythm becomes meditative after enough iterations: data collection, labeling, hyperparameter sweeps, training, evaluation, repeat.
 Good work, but I'd done enough of it.
 I left most of the detection model work to colleagues.
 The DeepStream pipeline architecture and fall detection model were more interesting to me—and that's what this post focuses on.
 PPE serves as the running example.
 Fire, smoke, spillage, and the other detection modes followed similar patterns.

+PPE detection data was annotated by members of the Jamnagar safety team via a Label Studio pipeline I had set up—human-in-the-loop active learning where model predictions become pre-annotations for correction.
+More details on the tooling setup in the [tools post](#blog/tools-of-the-trade).

 ### Two-Stage PPE Detection

+Four models doing four times the work was wasteful.
+The fix was straightforward: share the backbone.

-The old system detected PPE items directly in the frame.
-This caused two problems: small objects (gloves, boots) were hard to detect at typical camera distances, and false positives appeared everywhere—the model would hallucinate helmets on lamp posts or gloves on valve handles.
+The old system also detected PPE items directly in the frame.
+This caused false positives to appear everywhere—the model would hallucinate helmets on lamp posts or gloves on valve handles.
 The fix was grounding: every PPE detection must belong to a person.

 ```mermaid
 flowchart TB